ulthiel/Champ/Readme.md

 ## Complex reflection groups

 Models for several complex reflection groups, their character tables, character names, models for irreducible representations, etc. is stored in the ReflectionGroups database.
-The data is taken from (and compatible with) J. Michel's [CHEVIE](https://webusers.imj-prg.fr/~jean.michel/chevie/chevie.html) package from 2014 (there were some character label changes afterwards but this is not dramatic).
+The data is taken from (and compatible with) J. Michel's [CHEVIE](https://webusers.imj-prg.fr/~jean.michel/chevie/chevie.html) package from 2014 (there were some character label changes afterwards but this is not dramatic; everything in CHAMP is consistent).
 The reason for using a database is that we need consistent labelings (of e.g. characters) that allow us to compare results with the literature.
 A general philosophy in CHAMP is that most objects (like groups) will have attributes (like CharacterTable) which are set by a similarly named procedure operating on the object (using the ~ operator).
 Usually, it is first checked whether the data exists in the database; if not, it will be computed in a consistent way.

 The following examples demonstrate how to use all functions around complex reflection groups: